bxparks/AceSegment/docs/tm1637/capacitor_removal.md

 capacitor is connected to `GND` and the other end of the capacitor is connected to either the `DIO` pin or the `CLK` pin.

-In theory, these capacitors should be replaced with capacitor somewhere in the range of 100 to 500 pF , to prevent interference from high frequency noise on the `CLK` and `DIO` lines.
+In theory, these capacitors should be replaced with ones in the range of 100 to 500 pF , to prevent interference from high frequency noise on the `CLK` and `DIO` lines.
 However, I have tested these modules with **no** capacitors on the `DIO` and `CLK` lines, and was able to use a `BIT_DELAY` as